bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ### Straightforward code as an enabler

-straightforward approach I was able to create something that works for
+The full Yome widget is not a trivial application, but by using a straightforward approach I was able to create something that works for my friend in a relatively short period of time and managed to have fun while doing it.

+> BLASHiTTERS

-just continue to do the next task at hand and in the end provide actual value to my friend.
+This is important.
+The straightforwardness of the code enabled me to just continue to do the next task at hand and in the end provide actual value to my friend.

 Another way to say this: by addressing the complexity directly at the level of computation I was able to write this program correctly with